wafer-bw/jittermon/README.md

   costs $2/mo.

 ## TODOs

+### Refactor
+  - collapse p2platency peer and grpcpeer into one
+    - can implement a separate httppeer instead of having layers of abstraction
+  - improve unit testability by having samplers emit samples to a channel
+    - any type that emits samples should satisfy a specific interface for it
+  - simplify recorder interface by using interface assertion to
+    - determine sample type
+    - determine labels
+    - determine timestamp
+    - (no longer need `Sample` or `SampleType`)
+  - move logger into context

+### Misc
+- add contextual log handler for common attributes
 - add a way to request samplers by name
 - consider contractually ensuring samplers emit samples, and conform to a common `Sampler` interface.